 Watch: Princess of Wales and Princess Charlotte perform piano duet

-Watch the Princess of Wales and Princess Charlotte share a piano duet, released on Christmas Eve.
+Watch the Princess of Wales and Princess Charlotte perform a piano duet at Kate’s Christmas carol concert.

-The mother and daughter sat side by side at the piano last week to perform a piece by Scottish composer Erland Cooper, with footage from the Together at Christmas concert at Westminster Abbey on December 5 played alongside the duet.
+The mother and daughter sat side by side at the piano to play a piece by Scottish composer Erland Cooper, with footage from the Together at Christmas concert at Westminster Abbey on December 5 playing out alongside the duet.

+Cooper said Kate and Charlotte needed no direction for their performance and were already “so good.”

+He told BBC Breakfast that Charlotte was “very confident”, adding: “She played it really well.
+She plays it so beautifully.”

 Up next